-- (1) Windows firewall settings must be changed when this connection is made for the first time using Windows XP (SP2 or higher), Vista, or Windows 7.
-Refer to Appendix G Precautions for Using Windows XP, Vista, or Windows 7: Using EtherNet/IP with Windows XP, Vista, or Windows 7 for information on how to make the changes. - (2) Use the CX-Integrator to correctly set the FINS routing tables for the CS/CJ-series CPU Unit that will be the relay node.
+- (1) The Windows firewall settings must be changed when making this connection for the first time in Windows XP or later Windows OS.
+Refer to Appendix G Precautions for Using Windows XP or Later Windows OS for information on how to make the changes. - (2) Use the CX-Integrator to correctly set the FINS routing tables for the CS/CJ-series CPU Unit that will be the relay node.

-1,2,3...
-1. Select Option - Select Interface - Ethernet → CS/CJ1 ETN-EIP Unit I/F.

-2. Select Network - Connect.
+- 1,2,3...
+1. Select Option Select Interface Ethernet → CS/CJ1 ETN-EIP Unit I/F. - Select Network Connect.
 The following Setup Interface Dialog Box will be displayed.